gherebenr/Gender-Classifier/README.md

         2) Saves all the weights to "./weights/weightsFile".
         3) Saves the weights for each node in the first hidden layer to individual files in the weights folder.
     2) Run: ```java GenderClassifier -test```
-        1) Outputs test predictions to ```GC.predictions```.
+        1) Outputs test predictions to "GC.predictions".
 Each line corresponds to a file in "./original_images/Test" and contains the certainty for each prediction and the label.
         2) If the "-train" argument is absent, it tries to load the weights from "./weights/weightsFile".
     3) Run: ```java GenderClassifier -cv```
         1) Performs 5 fold cross validation using the training set.